jcgurango/meremail/README.md

 During import:
 - Emails are deduplicated by Message-ID
-- Contacts are auto-created and categorized
+- Contacts are auto-created from senders and recipients
 - Threads are constructed from References/In-Reply-To headers
+- Emails are assigned to folders based on IMAP source (INBOX, Junk, etc.)
 - Raw EML files are backed up with IMAP metadata (folder, flags, UID)

 ### Demo Mode